aditokmo/react-setup-cli/README.md

 ##  Usage

-Run the following command in your terminal to start the interactive setup:
+Run the following command in your terminal to start CLI:

 ```bash
 react-cli